vespertilian/inactivity-countdown-timer/README.md

 }
 ```

-### From MDN dealing with handling the attached EventListners
+### Excerpt from MDN dealing with handling the attached EventListeners

-Read more about [EventTarget.addEventListener()] on MDN

 ##### The value of **this** within the handler